notnypical/qtabulator/README.md

-# qTabulator
+# Tabulator-Qt

 A CSV editor written in Qt for C++.

 ## Description

-qTabulator is an open source tool written in Qt for C++ and intended for easy creation and editing of documents with character-separated values.
+Tabulator-Qt is an open source tool written in Qt for C++ and designed for easy creation and editing of documents with character-separated values.

 ## Copyright